 CPS is mindful of the obligations upon public organisations to tender for the provision of any commercial service, this includes the provision of expert reports and opinion evidence.

 Finding an Expert Witness - Sources of Information

 The National Police Improvement Agency (NPIA) used to hold a database of information about experts in some fields.
-The database has been passed to the Serious Organised Crime Agency (SOCA) which became the National Crime Agency (NCA).
+The database has been passed to the National Crime Agency (NCA).
 It is best to check with the NCA about the information they currently hold on experts in particular fields.

-The Forensic Science Regulator (FSR) is now responsible for setting applicable quality management standards for validation of scientific processes and accreditation of individuals, although this will not be fully implemented until 2013.
+The Forensic Science Regulator (FSR) is now responsible for setting applicable quality management standards for validation of scientific processes and accreditation of forensic science providers .
 The FSR works in partnership with the United Kingdom Accreditation Service (UKAS) in setting and assessing applicable standards such as ISO 17025 and ISO 17020.

 Some of the principal commercial organisations in England and Wales representing the interests and services of a variety of expert witnesses can be found on the Internet and specialist libraries.